aboodmm/kafka-expeditor/README.md

 # fakker
-Eliminate the extremely painful labor of posting to kafka for manual testing
+Testing tool to ease the developer into posting messages to kafka from a directory and a configured set of topics.

 ### Startup